 I recently wrote about dealing with a herniated disc at L5-S1 in a post entitled Can an Inversion Table Heal a Herniated Disc?
-I mentioned that I had bought an inversion table to help with my injury and wondered just how much it would help in my healing.
+I mentioned that I had bought an inversion table (Amazon link) to help with my injury and wondered just how much it would help in my healing.

 Well, as it is now June, I’ve been dealing with this injury for about six months now.
 Yes, it is better – less severe sciatic pain and less overall soreness.
 However, I still deal with some aches and pain, especially if I overdo my physical activity.
 Too much gardening, working around the house, and improper posture (I try very hard to remember to stand up straight!) can leave me in a world of hurt.
 In full disclosure, I’ve gone back to my usual level of activity because who wants to lay in bed all day?!
 However, I’m very careful to not bend at the waist and making sure I spend some time during the day lying down to get pressure off my injured spine.
 I went back to my usual full workout, but have cut out any lower body heavy lifting that affects my spine.
 And while I am still using the inversion table, I am only using it 3-4 times a week.

 I can’t say if the inversion table is completely helping me.
 I know, logically, it’s a great help to the spine, taking the pressure off the intervertebral discs.
 However, I don’t know if it’s aided in my recovery.
 Everyday that passes by, I wonder if I will ever be rid of this herniated disc.
 I think about all of the things I learned from the chiropractor and the internet about how to heal.
 I think I’ve just realized that, like with most things in life, there isn’t an absolute, easy solution to this problem.
 Multiple variables are in play and must work together to reach the desired outcome.
 I think the inversion table helps, but it’s only one piece of the puzzle.